Visit Jökulsárlón, Iceland

 Best time to visit Jökulsárlón

 Jökulsárlón is impressive at any time of year but it’s busiest during the summer months from June to August, when more people are making their way around the island’s ring road.
-In summer, you can explore the glacier lagoon by kayak or on a guided boat tour, while in winter, hovercrafts wind their way between the bergy bits and growlers.
+In summer, you can explore the glacier lagoon by kayak or on a guided boat tour, while in winter, hovercraft wind their way between the bergy bits and growlers.

 Suggested itineraries featuring Jökulsárlón